TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-In the other script, we can found what seems to be an `AWS` (Amazon Web Services) instance.
+In the other script, we found what seems to be an `AWS` (Amazon Web Services) instance.

 <br />